Kevin Mark Trail

 Kevin Mark Trail (born October 1980) is a British R&B, soul, reggae and hip hop singer-songwriter and record producer.
-He rose to fame by appearing on two tracks on The Streets debut album Original Pirate Material, including the hit single, "Let's Push Things Forward", which made the Top 40 in the UK Singles Chart.
+He appeared on two tracks on the Streets' debut album Original Pirate Material, including the hit single "Let's Push Things Forward", which made the top 40 of the UK Singles Chart.

 Biography

 Early years

 Trail was born and raised in North West London by immigrants from Jamaica.
 Trail's music is a mix of soul, reggae, hip hop, folk, and modern electro influenced by US R&B and Jamaican reggae.
 His mother introduced him to reggae and soul in his childhood.
 Travelling back to Jamaica every summer helped him secure his roots and culture.
 He lists acts such as Bob Marley, John Holt, Gregory Isaacs and Toots & the Maytals as some of his reggae influences, and Omar, Sade, Marvin Gaye, Stevie Wonder and Donny Hathaway as his soul influences.
 His influences in modern music include Little Dragon, Outkast, Roots Manuva, Prince, Bon Iver and has now taken a great interest in the way music is used in film in theatre.

 At 15, Trail obtained an Atari and began drawing sketches in his bedroom in Wembley.
 Later, he attended a weekend arts college in Camden, where he gained experience in composition, performance and musicianship, all of which shaped his debut album Just Living.
 He was mentored by three tutors, John Mullon, Rachel Bennet and Julie Dexter, who encouraged his writing/sense of British identity.
 At the same time he also became aware of the British music scene, finding artist like Omar, Roots Manuva, Artful Dodger, and Nitin Sawhney.

 Trail first shot to fame after passing a BA Hons in music production and business, when he collaborated with The Streets.
 He provided vocals on The Streets' hit single "Let's Push Things Forward", and also on "Same Old Thing" from his Original Pirate Material album.
 The single "Let's Push Things Forward" peaked at No. 30 in the UK Singles Chart.
 The single was his experience of chart success and remains his biggest hit to date.
 Trail commented at the time, "Mike Skinner is a talented guy – I rate him, man.
 I hadn't heard anything like it before, and that's what attracted me to the project."
 Skinner also invited Trail to tour as part of The Streets' live experience.